Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/instruction.md

 <img width = "300" src="images/Unlit_Intensity_Comp.gif">

-<small>【**Hint**】：`Unlit Intensity` is a function that boosts the brightness of the material in dark places while taking into consideration the brightness of the environment, so it can not be extremely bright in a world where the original environment lightings are set to be dark.
+<small>**Hint**：`Unlit Intensity` is a function that boosts the brightness of the material in dark places while taking into consideration the brightness of the environment, so it can not be extremely bright in a world where the original environment lightings are set to be dark.

 However, in a dark world, the post effect's bloom is often set to strong as well.
 In such a world, if the value of **Unlit Intensity is set to over 1 (default value), it is also susceptible to bloom**, so be careful with it.</small>